 Youth and teen programs

-Explore a wide range of Department of Defense child and youth programs, which can help your child make friends, stay active and develop new skills.
+Explore a wide range of Department of Defense youth and teen programs which can help your child make friends, stay active and develop new skills.

-- Installation Youth Centers offer computer labs, special field trips, gymnasiums, music rooms, game rooms and volunteer and employment listings.
+- Installation youth centers offer computer labs, special field trips, gymnasiums, music rooms, game rooms, sponsorship programs, and volunteer and employment opportunities.

 - Mission Youth Outreach links the military services with the Boys & Girls Clubs of America to help meet the needs of families who may not live near installation services.

 - Military youth can join 4-H clubs in their community, and participate in summer camps around the country.
 Visit the 4-H Military Partnership website to learn more.

-- Department of Defense summer camps may be a great addition to your child's summer lineup.
-To find a camp or summer activity on your installation, visit MilitaryINSTALLATIONS and select Youth Programs/Centers from the drop-down menu.
+- Department of Defense summer camps may be a great addition to your child’s summer lineup.
+To find a camp or summer activity on your installation, visit MilitaryChildCare.com or MilitaryINSTALLATIONS and select Youth Programs/Centers from the drop-down menu.

 Military OneSource specialty consultations

 Military OneSource specialty consultations give parents a resource to speak to specialists with various areas of expertise.
 They include the New MilParent specialty consultation, designed for expectant parents and parents of children up to the age of 5, providing support for a wide range of parenting issues.

 If it takes a village to raise a child, you’re in luck as a service member.
 Your military community offers you a broad range of resources and services to help you be the best parent you can be.
 Contact Military OneSource today with any questions or to chat with a parenting consultant.